aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/convert-gif-to-webp-aspose-imaging-java/_index.md

 ### Gradle

-Include this in your `build.gradle` file:
+If you prefer Gradle, include this line in your `build.gradle` file:

 ```gradle
 compile(group: 'com.aspose', name: 'aspose-imaging', version: '25.5')